eyadfattah23/AirBnB_clone_v4/web_dynamic/Readme.md

 5. Add a `<input type="checkbox">` tag to the li tag of each amenity

-6. css added: (remember that you height parameter is necessary for handling the oveflow)
+6. css added: (remember that you height parameter is necessary for handling the overflow)

    ```css
    #checkbox {